 Olvera Street Visitor Health and Safety Protocol

-- All visitors who enter Olvera Street must wear a face covering, unless under the age of 2 or otherwise instructed by a medical provider (proof required).
+- All visitors who enter Olvera Street must wear an appropriate face mask, unless under the age of 2 or otherwise instructed by a medical provider (proof required).

 - All visitors must practice safe, social (physical) distancing, which is defined as maintaining a minimum of six (6) feet distance between yourself and any members of your household, and all others whenever possible.

-- Visitors who have experienced the any of the following symptoms in the last fourteen (14) days are asked to not enter Olvera Street:
+- All visitors who have experienced the any of the following symptoms in the last ten (10) days are asked to not enter Olvera Street:

 More Information on City and County Reopening Protocols

 Per the current City of Los Angeles (City) Safer L.A.
-Public Order and the Los Angeles County Department of Public Health (County) Health Officer Reopening Order, all City and County residents must wear a face covering and practice social (physical) distancing when in public.
+Public Order and the Los Angeles County Department of Public Health (County) Health Officer Reopening Order, all City and County residents must wear an appropriate face covering and practice social (physical) distancing when in public.

 Per the County, practicing physical distancing and wearing a face covering is required to help reduce the spread of COVID-19.
 However, even if all protocols are followed, there are increased risks of exposure to COVID-19 any time you visit a public place.

 COVID-19 is highly infectious.
 Seniors and individuals with underlying conditions are more vulnerable to severe illness.
 It is strongly encouraged that all visitors evaluate their own health and any risks when planning a visit to El Pueblo Historical Monument and Olvera Street.

 Per federal, state, county, and local guidelines: as people infected with COVID-19 may still spread the virus even if they show no symptoms, any interaction with the general public poses an elevated risk of being exposed to and/or contracting COVID-19.
 By visiting the El Pueblo Historical Monument and Olvera Street, all visitors voluntarily assume all risks related to exposure to COVID-19.